reuixiy/io-oi.me/content/zh/life/Speed of Sound.md

 title = "Speed of Sound"
 tags = ["coldplay", "music", "aphorism"] date = "2018-07-26T07:12:17+08:00"
-description = "How long do I have climb up on the side of this mountain of mine?" slug = "speed-of-sound"
+description = "How long do I have to climb up on the side of this mountain of mine?" slug = "speed-of-sound"
 +++